jackyhaoranxu/twml_final/README.md

 ## CAVEATS:

-1. Preprocess all data so that they have similar input sizes.
-Preprocess train and test data by padding so that they have the same (N, 39) MFCC input size.
+1. Preprocess before training so that the training and the test data have the same input sizes.
+This can be done by padding them into same-sized (N, 39) MFCC arrays.

 2. Train and test data must have the same class label set.